2

 Why Live in Ada

 Ada, Oklahoma, a rural railroad town 80 miles southeast of Oklahoma City, has a population of around 17,000 and serves as the seat of Pontotoc County.
-The town is surrounded by smaller communities, farms, and ranches, contributing to its spacious rural character.
-Ada is the headquarters of the Chickasaw Nation, known for its strong community outreach and significant Native American population.
-The Arts District features the Chickasaw Nation Arts & Humanities Division, the Ada Arts and Heritage Center, and the McSwain Theatre, which hosts live performances.
+The town is surrounded by smaller communities, farms and ranches, contributing to its spacious rural character.
+Ada is also home to the Chickasaw Nation.
+The city's Arts District features the Chickasaw Nation Arts & Humanities Division, the Ada Arts and Heritage Center and the McSwain Theatre, which hosts live performances.
 The Hallie Brown Ford Fine Arts Center showcases collections by local and nationally renowned artists.
-Housing options range from affordable starter homes to grand estates on Kings Road and large ranches on the outskirts.
-Crime rates are generally lower than in Oklahoma City, though recent droughts have increased fire danger, and the area has a history of tornadoes.
-Ada City Schools have a high rating with a low student-teacher ratio, and East Central University is located in the town.
-Main Street is home to specialty shops, boutiques, and casual coffeehouses, with efforts underway to enhance its cultural appeal.
-The North Hills Shopping Center offers chain restaurants and various stores.
-Route 377 connects Ada to Oklahoma City, where Will Rogers World Airport is located.
-Wintersmith Park features nature trails, a dog park, and seasonal events like the Trail of Lights and Christmas on Main.
-The local farmers market and Halloween on Main are popular community activities, providing numerous things to do for residents and visitors alike.
+Local housing options range from affordable starter homes to grand estates on Kings Road and large ranches on the city's outskirts.
+Ada City Schools have a high rating with a low student-teacher ratio, and East Central University is located in town.
+Main Street is the primary retail corridor, with specialty shops, boutiques and casual coffeehouses.
+Efforts are underway to enhance its cultural appeal.
+People grab groceries at the local farmers market, and North Hills Shopping Center offers chain restaurants and more stores.
+Wintersmith Park offers nature trails, a dog park and seasonal events like the Trail of Lights and Christmas on Main.
+Route 377 connects Ada to Oklahoma City and Will Rogers World Airport.
+Recent droughts have increased fire risk in the community, and the area has a history of tornadoes.

 How to Buy a Home How to Finance a Home How to Sell a Home